msobanjo/courseware/topics/aws/ec2/instances/README.md

 aws ec2 describe-images --owners 099720109477 --filters 'Name=name,Values=ubuntu/images/hvm-ssd/ubuntu-bionic-18.04-amd64-server-????????'
 'Name=state,Values=available' --output json | jq -r '.Images | sort_by(.CreationDate) | last(.[]).ImageId'
 ```

 ## Running an Instance
 ### Basic Usage
 Running an instance requires quite a few options:
 - Image ID
-    This is the base image that the machine will use, Ubuntu is an example.
+    This is the base image that the machine will use which usually comes with an operating system install, Ubuntu is an example.
 - Count
     The amount of instances to run from this command
 - Instance Type